 Graduate capabilities & intended learning outcomes

-01. Demonstrate the ability to engage clearly and knowledgably in client / clinician interactions with a clinical supervisor or team of professionals in a clinical setting in Australia or overseas.
+01. Communicate clearly and knowledgably in client / clinician interactions with a clinical supervisor or team of professionals.

 - Clinical attendance, ward round attendance, outpatient clinic attendance

-02. Perform, under supervision, subjective and objective clinical assessments consistent with current level of knowledge and evaluate performance to inform personal and professional development.
+02. Perform subjective and objective clinical assessments at introductory level and evaluate performance to inform personal and professional development.